MultiPoolMiner/MultiPoolMiner/README.md

 Why yet another fork?
 This code fork is my private playground.
 I created it because I wanted to learn abour the brillant ideas hidden in the code (kudos to aaronsace).
 Out of passion I decided to create my own additions.
 They currently diverge too much from the base code, and I feel that they are far too experimental and are not stable enough to port them to the main fork.
-However some things may prove valuable to the main code and might be ported to themain fork in the future.
+However some things may prove valuable to the main code and might be ported to the main fork in the future.

 In any case your comments are highly recommended.